Crossatrix/Crossicraft/README.md

 # MyCraft

 A tiny browser-based Minecraft clone using Three.js.
-Right now it's a flat 32×32 layer of dirt blocks you can walk around, break, and place — a starting point to build on.
+Right now it's a flat 64×64 island of dirt with randomly generated oak trees, which you can walk around, break, and place blocks on — a starting point to build on.

 ## Add your textures